risingPhoenix7/Automated-Mail-Sender/README.md

 # Automated-Mail-Sender
+In progress, a quick and useful project.

-In progress: This system automatically logs in and scrapes data from [BITS Notice Board](https://onboard.bits-pilani.ac.in/), then sends it as an email.
+This system automatically logs in and scrapes data from [BITS Notice Board](https://onboard.bits-pilani.ac.in/), then sends it as an email.

 Potential improvements/todos for future reference: